-4. Summary and Discussion
+Summary and Discussion

-Using climate model simulations, this paper has found large relative increases in the atmospheric volume containing significant CAT by the period 2050-2080 under the RCP8.5 greenhouse gas forcing scenario.
-The increases occur throughout the global atmosphere but are most pronounced in the midlatitudes in both hemispheres.
+Using climate model simulations, the study conducted by Storer et al. (2017) and described in this extended abstract found large relative increases in the atmospheric volume containing significant CAT by the period 2050-2080 under the RCP8.5 greenhouse gas forcing scenario.
+The increases occur throughout the global atmosphere but are most pronounced in the mid-latitudes in both hemispheres.
 The increases occur in multiple aviation-relevant turbulence strength categories, at multiple flight levels, and in all seasons.
 We conclude that the intensification of CAT that has been calculated by previous studies, which considered only transatlantic flights in winter at altitudes of around 39,000 feet, apply more generally.

 Our findings may have implications for aviation operations in the coming decades.
 Many of the aircraft that will be flying in the second half of the present century are currently in the design phase.
 It would therefore seem sensible for the airframe manufacturers to prepare for a more turbulent atmosphere, even at this early stage.
-Future aeronautical advances, such as remote sensing of clear-air turbulence using onboard light detection and ranging technology, might be able to mitigate the operational effects of the worsening atmospheric turbulence (Vrancken et al., 2016).
+Future aeronautical advances, such as remote sensing of clear-air turbulence using on-board light detection and ranging technology, might be able to mitigate the operational effects of the worsening atmospheric turbulence (Vrancken et al., 2016).
 Our results also reinforce the increasingly urgent need to improve the skill of operational CAT forecasts.
 Despite containing useful information and demonstrably improving the safety and comfort of air travel, these forecasts continue to include a substantial fraction of false positives and missed events.